by Bruce Wells | Feb 12, 2025 | Petroleum Pioneers

 Fayetteville Shale

-Thanks to advances in drilling technologies combined with hydraulic fracturing, the Fayetteville Shale — a 50-mile-wide formation across central Arkansas — has added vast natural gas reserves while launching a new petroleum boom for the state.
+Thanks to advances in drilling technologies combined with hydraulic fracturing, the Fayetteville Shale — a 50-mile-wide formation across central Arkansas — has added vast natural gas reserves while creating a new petroleum boom for the state.

 Unlike traditional fields containing hydrocarbons in porous formations, shale holds natural gas in a fine-grained rock or “tight sands.”
 Until the 1990s, drilling in most shale formations was not considered profitable for production.